I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-unmapallocatedpages.md

 ## -remarks
-The miniport driver must call this method to release a mapping that was set up by a previous call to <a href="audio.iportwavertstream_mapallocatedpages">IPortWaveRTStream::MapAllocatedPages</a>.
-The driver must release the mapping before calling <a href="audio.iportwavertstream_freepagesfrommdl">IPortWaveRTStream::FreePagesFromMdl </a> to free the MDL.
+The miniport driver must call this method to release a mapping that was set up by a previous call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536932">IPortWaveRTStream::MapAllocatedPages</a>.
+The driver must release the mapping before calling <a href="https://msdn.microsoft.com/8839c0ab-08c5-4cc7-a526-aa1ebe2fde15">IPortWaveRTStream::FreePagesFromMdl </a> to free the MDL.

-This method is similar in operation to the <a href="kernel.mmunmaplockedpages">MmUnmapLockedPages</a> function.
+This method is similar in operation to the <a href="..\wdm\nf-wdm-mmunmaplockedpages.md">MmUnmapLockedPages</a> function.

 ## -requirements